 Cardano is also built on a completely unique and first-of-its-kind blockchain technology, which distinguishes itself by using core mathematical and scientific principles as part of its fundamental consensus mechanism.
 In simple terms, this creates a more secure technology that’s also infinitely scalable in terms of the speed and volume of completed transactions.

 The Cardano network is founded on a unique multilayer architecture, which separates it from blockchains like Ethereum and helps to establish it as part of the next generation of crypto-backed solutions.
-This architecture clearly distinguishes between settlement (CSL) and computational layers (CCL), with the former serving as a unit of account where token holders can send and receive ADA coins instantaneously.
+This architecture clearly distinguishes between settlement (CSL) and computational layers (CCL), with the former serving as a unit of account where token holders can send and receive ADA coins (Cardano native assets) instantaneously.
 The CCL layer features a complete set of common blockchain protocols, which can help to underpin intuitive smart contracts, ensure high levels of security, and provide more advanced functions, such as identity recognition and blacklisting.

-This token, which is named ‘ADA’ after Ada Lawrence (a 19th-century mathematician recognised as the world’s first computer programmer), mirrors other cryptocurrencies in that there is only a finite supply of coins.
-In fact, it’s estimated that there’s a maximum 45 billion ADA available to users, with the current circulation thought to be in excess of 31 billion.
+This token, which is named ‘ADA’ after Ada Lawrence (a 19th-century mathematician recognized as the world’s first computer programmer), mirrors other cryptocurrencies in that there is only a finite supply of coins.
+In fact, it’s estimated that there’s a maximum of 45 billion ADA available to users, with the current circulation thought to be in excess of 31 billion.

 Overall, around 16% of the total ADA supply went to the project’s founders, with the remaining 84% being split amongst investors following the official Cardano launch and its year-long, $4 billion ICO.

-Then and Now - A Brief History of Cardano
+A Brief History of Cardano Blockchain

-Cardano was founded by mathematician Charles Hoskinson and Jeremy Wood back in 2015, with the former also playing a key role in the development and launch of the Ethereum network.
+Cardano was founded by mathematicians Charles Hoskinson and Jeremy Wood back in 2015, with the former also playing a key role in the development and launch of the Ethereum network.
 Hoskinson is also the CEO of IOHK, which is the company that built Cardano’s blockchain and was awarded approximately 2.5 billion ADA immediately after the token launched.

 Hoskinson’s own roots in the cryptocurrency market can be traced back to 2011 when he initially dabbled in the mining and trading of Bitcoin tokens.
 Two years later, he created a professional Bitcoin course that was ultimately taken by 80,000 students, as he took his first, tentative steps into the world of cryptocurrency entrepreneurship.

-After spending six months as part of the Ethereum founding team, he left in June 2014 and began to develop the Cardano network shortly afterwards.
+After spending six months as part of the Ethereum founding team, he left in June 2014 and began to develop the Cardano network shortly afterward.
 The network was officially launched in 2017, following the formation of IOHK and the creation of Cardano’s unique blockchain technology.
 At this time, Emurgo also proved to be a key partner in the development of the network, with this firm serving as a Japanese incubator that focuses on commercial ventures involving advanced blockchain technology.

-The asset debuted with a market capitalisation of $600 million, and by the end of 2017, this had increased to $10 billion.
-While it subsequently dropped from a high of $33 billion in January 2018 following a wider decline within the crypto marketplace, it’s unique premise and capacity to provide scale and speed in the sector have underpinned consistent and noticeable growth over time.
+The asset debuted with a market capitalization of $600 million, and by the end of 2017, this had increased to $10 billion.
+While it subsequently dropped from a high of $33 billion in January 2018 following a wider decline within the crypto marketplace, its unique premise and capacity to provide scale and speed in the sector have underpinned consistent and noticeable growth over time.
 So, although the asset’s market cap fell as low as $710 million in March of this year, it has since broken through the $11 billion barrier once again, while the value of the ADA token has also increased to $0.37075 in January of this year.

 Cardano Technology - The Pros and Cons

-Upon its launch, Cardano’s ambitious goal was to empower “changemakers, innovators and visionaries” to bring about positive global change, while redistributing power from unaccountable structures to the margins and individuals.
+Upon its launch, Cardano’s ambitious goal was to empower “changemakers, innovators, and visionaries” to bring about positive global change, while redistributing power from unaccountable structures to the margins and individuals.

-While such objectives are commonplace amongst decentralised blockchain networks, Cardano is established as a ‘third generation’ platform that can resolve many of the fundamental issues associated with alternatives such as Bitcoin and Ethereum.
+While such objectives are commonplace amongst decentralized blockchain networks, Cardano is established as a ‘third generation’ platform that can resolve many of the fundamental issues associated with alternatives such as Bitcoin and Ethereum.
 This highlights the primary selling point of Cardano, as while second-generation networks sought to build on the digital payment systems created by the first, they did little to address the various inefficiencies that plagued tokens such as Bitcoin.

-But what issues does Cardano positively resolve?
+What issues does Cardano Foundation positively resolve?

-Well, the mathematical and scientific foundation of the network automatically creates a demonstrably more secure blockchain, and one that’s less susceptible to phishing attacks and instances of crypto-jacking.
+Well, the mathematical and scientific foundation of the network automatically creates a demonstrably more secure blockchain and one that’s less susceptible to phishing attacks and instances of crypto-jacking.

 Finally announced on March 5th last year, this protocol was found to vastly increase scalability while lowering latency for the blockchain, using minimal storage on the network’s nodes.
-This success may well pave the way for an even wider range of applications in the near-term, from micropayments to the creation of a secure voting mechanism and complex insurance contracts.
+This success may well pave the way for an even wider range of applications in the near term, from micropayments to the creation of a secure voting mechanism and complex insurance contracts.

-Interestingly, initial simulations carried out by the University of Edinburgh show that each Hydra head can process up to 1,000 transactions per second, with the potential for further optimisation in the future.
+Interestingly, initial simulations carried out by the University of Edinburgh show that each Hydra head can process up to 1,000 transactions per second, with the potential for further optimization in the future.
 As a result, the protocol could ultimately scale more than Visa’s payment network, revolutionizing the financial market significantly.

 Through the separation of accounting and computational layers (and the development of a multilayered blockchain), subsequent apps and smart contracts can also be developed with increased modularity.
 More specifically, developers can leverage Cardano to implement the more formal semantics of programming languages in a completely intuitive way, creating the potential for unique and highly-secure agreements across a wide range of applications.